dereklieu/starter/_posts/2016-05-16-textarea-test.md

 title: Untitled
 text field: OK OK OK;
-textarea stuff: 'ok: this: and this:' textarea stuff1: 'null: null' textarea stuff2: undefined textarea stuff3: 0 textarea stuff4: 'ok: ok: ok:'
+textarea stuff: 'ok: this: and this:' textarea stuff1: so on textarea stuff2: default textarea stuff3: default textarea stuff4: default
 ---
 ## A New Post